 The purpose of that welcome email is to reaffirm to your contact that they’ve made a great decision to join your email list.

 And to fulfill on any offer that you made in exchange for their email address.
 Special offers are one of the reasons why people sign up to email lists.

-When should you send your Welcome/Fulfillment message?
+When should you send your first automated welcome email?

-Instant gratification is crucial at this stage.
+An instant response is crucial at this stage.
 Schedule this email to send immediately after someone joins your list.

 Thank you for joining us!

 You’ll receive two more emails from us over the next five days, and then you can expect to hear from us on a [frequency] basis with [general content of your on-going emails].